 You also may like: Most popular dog breeds that don't shed

-When it comes to loyalty, the Icelandic sheepdog is likely to be your kids’ best friend.
+For loyalty, the Icelandic sheepdog is likely to be your kids’ best friend.
 If you’re looking for a dog that will make you feel like you’re a king or queen, look no further.
-They are known for the special kind of tail-wagging gleeful greeting that is hard to resist.
+They are known for the special tail-wagging gleeful greeting that is hard to resist.
 They’ll help get your kids from behind their computer screens, as Icelandic sheepdogs are energetic and crave outdoor fun.

 The American Eskimo dog will kill you with cuteness: They have a sweet face and an angelic white, fluffy coat.
 They love to be smack dab in the middle of family activities.
 Eskies, as they are nicknamed, are so friendly they likely will be pals with the household cat.
 They’re also entertaining; some owners of these pets will tell you their dog "talks" to them.